 However the commissioners also say that recent changes among senior managers will start to bring improvement.
 These include the recruitment of ‘a new, senior interim chief executive’ Will Tuckley in March this year, as well as other ‘considerable new leadership talent’.

-The Government says deputy prime minister Angela Rayner is ‘minded to’ extend the Government’s intervention at Slough Borough Council for another two years.
+The Government says minister for local government Jim McMahon is ‘minded to’ extend the Government’s intervention at Slough Borough Council for another two years.

 Responding to the report, Slough Borough Council leader Dexter Smith said he welcomed the extension.
 "As council leader, I asked for this, supporting the best value commissioners’ request to continue working with us," he said.